From all retrieved connections that share the same starting/ending keypoints leave only the top-scoring ones.

 return a_idx[idx], b_idx[idx], affinity_scores[idx]

-function performs Non-Maximum Suppression (NMS) on a set of candidate connections between keypoints.
+The connections_nms function performs Non-Maximum Suppression (NMS) on a set of candidate connections between keypoints.
 It ensures that only the highest-scoring connections are retained, while removing overlapping or conflicting connections that share the same starting or ending keypoints.

 def connections_nms(a_idx, b_idx, affinity_scores):